Le lien vers cette page a été envoyé avec succès aux destinataires.

 The days of RTT worked give rise to a wage increase at least equal to the rate of increase of 1re overtime applicable in the company.

-Tips received in 2022 and 2023 by an employee in contact with customers are exempt from income tax, subject to conditions.
+If you work as an employee in contact with customers, the tips you received in 2024 and those you perceive in 2025 are exempt from income tax, subject to conditions.

 They are also exempt from social security contributions and social contributions, subject to conditions.